European Professional Club Rugby: Executive committee

 There is also an executive committee, in charge of commercial matters relating to the tournaments, and preparations for Board meetings.
 This committee includes the Independent Chairman, Director-General, and three voting representatives, one representing each of the major European domestic leagues, the Top 14, the English Premiership and Pro14.
 Representation by English and French clubs on the three-person executive committee represents an increase in voting power for these two leagues as compared to the previous European Rugby Cup.

 Jacques Pineau became the interim Director General of EPCR when the tournament began, and was responsible for the day-to-day operations of EPCR.
 On 29 April 2015, it was announced that Swiss national Vincent Gaillard had been appointed the Director General, and would work with Pineau until 1 July 2015, when he would officially take on the role.
-Anthony Lepage was appointed to the role of CEO on an interim basis in October 2021 when Gaillard stepped down.
+Anthony Lepage was appointed to the role of CEO on an interim basis in October 2021 when Gaillard stepped down, with Jacques Raynaud taking up the permanent role in 2023.

 Revenue

 Revenues generated by EPCR tournaments are divided in three equal parts — one third to Premiership Rugby clubs, one third to LNR clubs, and one third to URC clubs.
 Under the previous European Rugby Cup, the Irish, Welsh, Scottish and Italian clubs had received 52% of revenues, while the English and French clubs received 48%.

+Revenue is generated through commercial partnerships, broadcast deals and ticket sales from the Investec Champions Cup semi-finals and the Investec Champions Cup and EPCR Challenge Cup Finals weekend.

+Currently, EPCR has nine commercial partners: